 In 1462, the Jews were forced to live in a ghetto on the outskirts of the city.
 Around 2,200 people lived there for the next 350 years, crammed into around 160 houses along the 330-metre-long city wall.
 The lives of the inhabitants were restricted by ordinances.

 The most threatening clashes occurred in 1612, when a (Christian) grocer named Vincenz Fettmilch turned against the existing order.
-The conflicts between the city's lower classes, the council dominated by the patricians and the Jews intensified and led to Fettmilch and his followers not only locking up the city councillors in the Römer for several days, but also calling for the looting of the Judengasse.
+The conflicts between the city's lower classes, the council, which was dominated by the patricians, and the Jews intensified and led to Fettmilch and his followers not only locking up the city councillors in the Römer for several days, but also calling for the looting of the Judengasse.
 The so-called "Fettmilch Uprising" only came to an end with the execution of the rebels in 1616.

 In 1796, French troops bombarded the ghetto and destroyed it completely.
 As many families had to look for accommodation in other parts of the city, the ghetto was effectively abolished in 1796 and legally abolished in 1811.

 The synagogue on Börneplatz was inaugurated in 1882, the synagogue in Friedberger Anlage in 1907, and the West End Synagogue in 1910.
-With around 30,000 members, the Jewish community in Frankfurt was the second largest in Germany.
+With around 30,000 members, the Jewish community in Frankfurt was the second-largest in all of Germany.
 Until the Second World War, Frankfurt experienced the most important era of Jewish activity, analogous to Jewish emancipation.

 The year 1933 marked, as everywhere in Germany, a deep break in this development.
 There was a general boycott of shops whose owners were Jewish.
 Further drastic humiliations and reprisals followed.